marcoso/ProductManagementWeb/README.md

 # Product Management Webshop
 Webshop sample application using ASP.NET MVC 5, C#, SQL Server 2016 and Entity Framework, Bootstrap and JQuery.

+NOTE on database:
+To create the sample database please execute the script WebshopCreateDB.sql under the folder "ProductManagementWeb\DataLibrary\DB"

 More detailed technical and functional specification is present in the file "Design.docx" under the root folder of the application.

 # Sample screenshots